cecid/hermes-docs/docs/source/web_service_communication.rst

 List received message ID
 ------------------------

-The AS2 receiver list web service is used by the application of the receiving party to retrieve message identifiers of received AS2 messages which have not been downloaded by the application.
-The message identifiers will be used to retrieve message payloads using the AS2 receiver web service.
+This web service is used by the application of the receiving party to retrieve message identifiers of received AS2 messages which have not been downloaded by the application.
+The message identifiers will be used to retrieve message payloads using :ref:`as2-2-0-receiver-ws` web service.

 .. _as2-2-0-list-message-soap: